zeerayne/Google-Search-API/README.md

     self.google_link # The google link
-    self.description # The description of the link self.thumb # The link to a thumbnail of the website (NOT implemented yet) self.cached # A link to the cached version of the page (NOT implemented yet) self.page # What page this result was on (When searching more than one page) self.index # What index on this page it was on
+    self.description # The description of the link self.thumb # The link to a thumbnail of the website (NOT implemented yet) self.cached # A link to the cached version of the page self.page # What page this result was on (When searching more than one page) self.index # What index on this page it was on
 ```